Alyssa Owen Treutelaar

 Shelley Page Hoselton is the owner and director of Talent Forum, home of Forum Dance Theatre and Footprints Tap Ensemble.
 Shelley is the Executive Director for both of these highly acclaimed, not-for-profit youth dance performance companies.
 For the past 24 years, she has tried to put forth excellence by providing a nurturing atmosphere and the finest training staff.
 Providing a facility that has opportunities for those who dream of a professional career in dance or with to have dance in their life as healthy recreation maintains Shelley’s mission. – Read More

-Sinead Gildea joins Forum as the Director of its Training Company this season.
-She is also Co-Director and Choreographer for Motions Dance Company, the student company in residence at Dance Motions.
+Sinead Gildea is in her fourth season as Training Company Director.
+She is also currently Co-Artistic Director for Motions Dance Company in Bartlett.
 Sinead graduated from the University of Iowa, where she was a member of Dancers in Company (the University’s professional touring company) for two years.
 She was a co-founder and the Executive Director of Impetus Dance Theater, a professional dance company based in Chicago. – Read More

 Taylor Mitchell trained in Baton Rouge with the Dancers’ Workshop and the Baton Rouge Ballet Theatre.
 Now based in Chicago, he performs, choreographs and teaches nationally and internationally.
 With a BFA in dance from the University of Arizona, he received the Creative Achievement Award for numerous works set on the UA Dance Ensemble and the Musical Theater Department.
 Taylor has performed, and choreographed for Thodos Dance Chicago and Cerqua Rivera Dance Thetare.
 Other professional choreography credits include DanceWorks Chicago, Dance in the Parks and LevelDance.
 Taylor showcased his choreography at the 2017 summer Kieler-Woche Festival (Keil, Germany), and taught American Jazz Technique across Germany.
 We welcome him on Tuesday evenings.